-Validity beriod
+Messages

-To select how long your MMS will be stored on the server, from I hour to I week (maximum).
-This is useful when the recipient is not connected to the network (and thus cannot receive your message immediately).
+- Validity period To select how long your MMS will be stored on the server, from l hour to l week (maximum).
+This is useful when the recipient is not connected to the network (and thus cannot receive your message immediately). - Read This option can be set On or Off and report informs you (via an SMS) when the status of the MMS you have sent has changed, i.e. if it was read or deleted. - Delivery This option can be set On or Off and informs you (via an SMS) of the status of delivery, e.g. if your MMS was received or rejected. - Auto This option can be set On or Off and allows you to automatically save the messages sent in the Outbox menu.

-Read rebort

-This option can be set On or Off and informs you (via an SMS) when the status of the MMS you have sent has changed, i.e. if it was read or deleted.

-Delivery report

-This option can be set On or Off and informs you (via an SMS) of the status of delivery, e.g. if your MMS was received or rejected.

-Auto save This option can be set On or Off and allows you to automatically save the messages sent in the Outbox menu.

-Slide duration Allows you to select the duration between each slide of the MMS.
+Slide Allows you to select the duration duration between each slide of the MMS.